MichaelShaw/tavern/README.md

 - Move up
 - Build on a square one higher than an opponent
 - Move towards highest opponent

+## Heuristic
+- Alternate "Play it out" heuristic for when we've discovered that we can definitely lose.

 ### Other concerns
 - Principal Variation